NVR System FAQ

 iii.
 Create a connected IP camera on Site Server

 iv.
-Connect the created IP camera
+Connect the added IP camera

 Black Screen